 I would’ve felt like I won something had someone encouraged me back then but it didn’t happen.
 My love for engineering started when my cousin bro decided to be one and fatefully I ended up in the same college.
 I remember how I entered my classroom with my left foot first, because in India right is considered auspicious.
 It was a small rebellious act from my side.
 Just for the heck of it.
 I hated college initially so concentrated on my studies.

 The first year was good.
 But the second year was complete crap.
 I cannot convey the level of crap it was during the second year.
 The saying that you end up being the average of five people you spend your time with, ended up happening with me.
 I am not saying anyone forced me, but I lost all interest in studying.
-Now looking back, I also realise that I was going through a mild depression as well.
+Now looking back, I also realize that I was going through a mild depression as well.
 Nothing interested me.
 Just finish classes, come back, throw the books to a corner, not to be touched till next morning.
 My dearest Renjith used to get the dinner and we had to share a plate since they get stolen a lot.

 This was around the time when we formed a band.
 Called ourselves “Noises”.
 Yeah, I saw that cringe, never mind, the name was shit and we knew it.
 Just that we never bothered to change it.
 Our hostel-mates used to call us “nuisance” and I don’t blame them.
 Who but a bunch of fucking retards would blast Metallica songs through a 15W guitar amp in the middle of the night?
 We did that.
 I wasn’t okay about it most of the times, but when you are a group, you suppress your brain’s voices and be cool like the others.

-I realised something during this time I realised that music is my passion.
+I realized something during this time I realized that music is my passion.
 I learnt to play the guitar (thanks Shyam!) and was the lead vocalist and bass guitarist for my band.
 I still remember, there was a time that I believed that music is going to be our future and this crappy little band we had formed is going to be a roadshow some day.
 When I say “crappy” don’t get me wrong, I was very much in love with the idea of the band.
 Though we never had any major shows except performing during farewell for seniors and other occasions, once we did play in another college for a competition and won second place!
 Second place guys, can you believe it?
 Except that there were only three bands that played and one of them was disqualified.
 Sorry, this is not a bird rising from ashes kind of a story.

 I thought this will be my future, my passion was singing and playing the guitar.
-I did practise a lot during those days.
-But as days went by, my drive to continue practising kind of died.
-I practised only when there was a show coming up, which was once a year or so.
+I did practice a lot during those days.
+But as days went by, my drive to continue practicing kind of died.
+I practiced only when there was a show coming up, which was once a year or so.
 So wasn’t a big deal.
 I was sure the four of us were bandmates for life.
 As I write this today, I am in touch with only one of them and was the best man for his wedding and that was special.
 So that’s what became of our band.
 In spite of the non-existent success of our so-called “band”, I believed that music was my passion.

 Years later when I found my new home in the city of Bangalore (Bengaluru now) I carried this belief with me.
 But, by then it was almost a year and a half since I had played a show on stage and almost the same time since I played the guitar.
 Our last show was also a piss off disappointment.
-We had planned to sing around 8-10 songs but the fucking organisers gave us time only for 4-5 songs and during our slot, they asked the audience to have their dinner.
+We had planned to sing around 8-10 songs but the fucking organizers gave us time only for 4-5 songs and during our slot, they asked the audience to have their dinner.
 Not that the majority of the kids in the audience who grew up in Kerala had any idea or liking towards the music we played, still it felt bad.
 In the three final years of my college life, we were the only four guys who picked up instruments and played on stage.

 Back to Bangalore life, I had my guitar with me and occasionally dusted it off and gradually lost my playing ability.
 My brother, on the other hand, was progressing well and got into a band in Christ college where he was doing his degree.
 I used to encourage him and go to his shows because it felt good to see him do all that which I never could experience even though I thought music was my passion.
 It is a different story that he doesn’t play anymore as well.
 I can still play the guitar, but very simple chords and limited songs.

 My passion for programming came back and I was actually coding for a livelihood around this time.
 So now I believed in my mind that my passion was for programming and music.
 I learned new languages in programming and downloaded guitar lessons.
-I practised both rigorously.
+I practiced both rigorously.
 Every day.
 For two weeks.
 Then I lost interest in going through the pain of actually learning to play the guitar.
 It felt like too much effort and my passion wasn’t enough to drive through the wall of inertia built by my laziness.
 Programming stayed with me and still stays with me, but not to the extent that I would’ve wanted it to be.

 The truth is, I was never able to be consistent in either of these.
 Can I play the guitar?
 Yes.
 Can I play it like a semi-professional or at least play some complicated chords or riffs?
 No. Same way, can I code?
 Yes.
 Can I build something which might be complicated and would be useful?
 Not sure.
 What does that say?
 I thought I had a passion for these and would build my career around these.
 But I failed in doing so.
 I say I failed because I did not become a musician and even though I am in tech, I don’t code the way I wanted to be.
 Being a program manager, I am not coding for work.